Sigma 35mm f/2 DG DN Contemporary Review

 In Action

-The stepping motor autofocus works without a hitch for me and is silent and accurate.
+The stepping motor autofocus works without a hitch and is silent and accurate.
 The contrast-detect autofocus on my SL2-S is fast enough for the style of photography you will see in this review.
-Admittedly I have yet to do any demanding AF tracking and will report back if I get a chance on my trip.
+Admittedly, I have yet to do any demanding AF tracking, but I will report back if I get a chance on my trip.

-Compared the the Sigma 35mm f/1.4 DG DN Art, the 35mm f/2 is easier to lug around for extended periods.
-I took it out for a bike ride and walked around Vancouver for a street photography session and from the first few outings it feels like a good start.
+Compared to the Sigma 35mm f/1.4 DG DN Art, the 35mm f/2 is easier to carry around for extended periods.
+I took it out for a bike ride and walked around Vancouver for a street photography session, and from the first few outings, it felt like a good start.

 Photography gear is also about ergonomics, touch, and feel, and the Sigma 35mm f/2 DG DN does not disappoint on this front despite a lower price point than native Leica SL lenses.
 It also feels more solid than the Panasonic lenses I have tried.